 2. Foster Empathy

-At the heart of UX design lies empathy (the ability to understand and share the feelings of others).
-Steeped in real-life experiences and insights, UX quotes remind designers of empathy's importance in their work.
-They promote an empathetic approach to design, prioritizing users' needs, emotions, and experiences.
+At the very heart of UX design lies empathy—and empathy is an often-misunderstood word, but it’s the ability to understand and share the feelings of others.
+And since they’re steeped in real-life experiences and insights, UX quotes remind designers of just how vital empathy is in their work—that it’s got to be about the people who’ll use the digital solution, service, or what have you.
+From that, a mindful designer can use empathic insights as a kind of fulcrum to lever an empathetic approach to design, prioritizing users’ needs, emotions, and experiences so what comes about is all about the users.

 Watch how to empathize with users to collect insights and fuel your design process.